nunoa94/System-Integration2/README.md

 **DHCP Server:**

 On the server, install the DHCP server by running the command "sudo apt-get install isc-dhcp-server".<br />
-Once this is installed edit the files "/etc/default/isc-dhcp-server" and "/etc/dhcp/dhcpd.conf" with the relevent information on youre machines.<br />
+Once this is installed edit the files "/etc/default/isc-dhcp-server" and "/etc/dhcp/dhcpd.conf" with the relevant information on youre machines.<br />
 On the client side, edit the "/etc/network/interfaces" file and change ethernet port 1 (eth1) to dhcp from static<br />

 **FTP Server:**